Switching birth control pills — Pregnancy risks?

 I love your site, Alice.
 It has helped me a lot.
 I found that no one has asked this on here from what I've seen so far.
 I was wondering about when you switch birth control pills.
 I was on Diane 35 and then I switched to Tricyclen, and I was wondering if it was safe to have sex without condoms before waiting for the second month because they are both birth control pills.

 The level of pregnancy protection when switching to a new type of birth control pill can vary.
-One of the most important things you can do is call and/or ask your women's health care provider or gynecologist about the risks related to pregnancy when you are being given a new prescription.
-S/he can provide you with information specific to the brand(s) being prescribed.
+One of the most important things you can do is call and ask your women's health care provider or gynecologist about the risks related to pregnancy when you are being given a new prescription.
+They can provide you with information specific to the brand(s) being prescribed.

-In your specific case, the Ortho Tri-Cyclen web page states that when switching from another brand of birth control pills to Ortho Tri-Cyclen, "simply start your new pack of ORTHO TRI-CYCLEN pills the next day after you take your last 'inactive' pill of your previous brand of birth control pills.
+In your specific case, when switching from another brand of birth control pills to Ortho Tri-Cyclen, "simply start your new pack of ORTHO TRI-CYCLEN pills the next day after you take your last 'inactive' pill of your previous brand of birth control pills.
 If you follow these instructions carefully, you should not have to use a back-up method of birth control."

 In most cases, there are some general rules to remember when changing birth control pills.
 When switching from an estrogen and progestin combined oral contraceptive (COC) pill to a progestin-only pill (POP), a woman begins the active POPs the day after she takes her last active combination pill.
 She does not need to take the inactive COCs and she would not need to use back-up contraception.